All food and beverage (and everything around us) are made up of chemical components, whether they appear in nature or are made in a lab.

 When testing the product and combining both types of flavors, the flavorists have carefully studied the quality and health effects of the final flavor.
 Therefore, if the product use both natural and artificial flavoring comes out, it means that the product is in control.

-What to distinguish a natural and artificial flavor?
+What distinguishes a natural and artificial flavor?

 The difference between a natural and artificial flavor is the origin of the flavor chemicals